Technical Note: Vendor-Specific Approach for Standardized Uptake Value Calculation: Methods

-In PET DICOM files, the Rescale Slope (0028,1053) and Rescale Intercept (0028,1052) are used to convert the pixel values stored in the image into physical units, as defined by Units (0054,1001).
+In PET DICOM files, the \texttt{Rescale Slope (0028,1053)} and \texttt{Intercept (0028,1052)} are used to convert the pixel values stored in the image into physical units, as defined by \texttt{Units (0054,1001)}.
 These units can represent measurements such as activity concentration in Becquerels per milliliter (BQML), grams per milliliter (GML), or counts (CNTS).
-This conversion is crucial because the raw pixel values directly from the scanner do not represent the radiotracer concentration.
 A useful parameter for further discussion, \( A' \), can be derived from the DICOM file using the following equation:

-where \( P \) represents the original stored pixel value, \( S \) is the Rescale Slope (0028,1053), and \( I \) is the Rescale Intercept (0028,1052).
-The parameter \( A' \) is measured in the units specified in Units attribute.
-If units are equal to BQML, then \( A' \) is equal to \( A \) from Eq. \ref{eq:suv_def}.
+where \( P \) represents the original stored pixel value, \( S \) is the \texttt{Rescale Slope (0028,1053)}, and \( I \) is the \texttt{Rescale Intercept (0028,1052)}.
+The parameter \( A' \) is measured in the units specified in \texttt{Units (0054,1001)}.
+If units are BQML, then \( A' \) is equal to \( A \) from Eq. \ref{eq:suv_def}.

-Most discrepancies in SUV calculation from DICOM files originating from different vendors arise from different definitions of the measurement time \(t_c\) (Eq. \ref{eq:suv_def}) and incorrect handling of different PET DICOM units.
-To address these issues, we derived a vendor-specific SUV calculation strategy based on the DICOM conformance statements from three major PET machine manufacturers: Philips \cite{philips_dicom_nuclear_medicine}, Siemens \cite{siemens_dicom_molecular_imaging}, and GE \cite{ge_healthcare_pet_dicom}.
-Leveraging this information, we developed a unified framework to ensure consistency and accuracy in SUV definition across different systems (Fig. \ref{SUV}).
-A comprehensive list of all used DICOM attributes is provided in the Appendix.
+Most discrepancies in SUV calculation from DICOM files arise from incorrect handling of PET DICOM units by third-party software and differences in decay correction strategies.
+To address these issues, we derived a vendor-specific SUV calculation workflow based on the DICOM conformance statements from three major PET machine manufacturers: Philips \cite{philips_dicom_nuclear_medicine}, Siemens Healthineers \cite{siemens_dicom_molecular_imaging}, and GE \cite{ge_healthcare_pet_dicom}.
+Leveraging this information, we developed a unified framework to ensure consistency and accuracy in SUV definition across different systems (Figure \ref{SUV}).
+A comprehensive list of all used DICOM attributes is provided in the Supplement.